source-foundry/font-line/README.md

 ### Install

+font-line is built with Python and can be used on any system where the Python interpreter is installed.
 Use either of the following methods to install font-line on your system.

 #### pip Install